 The HIV RNA test is deemed to be 100% conclusive if done after 10 to 12 days from the date of exposure.

-- Earlier identification of infected persons leading to reduced transmission risks
+- Earlier identification of infected persons leads to reduced transmission risks

 - Facilitate partner identification, counseling and testing

-- Early diagnosis leads to early initiation of follow up and treatment leading to better prognosis
+- Early diagnosis leads to early initiation of follow-up and treatment leading to a better prognosis

 However, NAAT increases the cost and turnover time for HIV testing.

 A screening program for Acute HIV Infection using pooled NAAT was successfully conducted by the New York City Department of Health and Mental Hygiene.
 Specimens from all patients whose rapid HIV antibody test was negative were tested by a polymerase chain reaction in pools of 512 specimens.